Mustard2/Simplicage-Documentation/docs/source/modes.rst

 Physics Modes
 ===================================

-In this section we list the different cage modes available on Simplicage.

 .. image:: images/physics_mode.png
    :width: 300

+In this section we list the different Physics modes available on Simplicage.
+Select one option to choose which kind of physics to apply to the cage.

 None
 -----------